 There is no doubt that Shopify gets you everything you need to ship and fulfill an order, but Amazon just gets the better with its FBA services.
 Sellers then don’t have to worry about shipping or even delivering the item to their customers’ doors.
 This helps save a lot of time and lets sellers like you actually focus on growing your business.

-Payment methods
+6. Payment methods

-When you consider becoming an Amazon seller vs Shopify one, payment gateways they offer can be a factor to take into account.
+When you consider becoming an Amazon seller vs Shopify one, the payment gateways they offer can be a factor to take into account.
 Amazon primarily accepts Amazon Payment and credit/debit cards as the main payment methods for transactions.
 On the other hand, Shopify provides greater flexibility by allowing a wide range of payment methods to be used on its platform.

 Shopify